 In this second example, we see contemporary landscape painter Clyde Aspevig doing the same thing in the shadow area of the snow and in the sky.

-Here is another example by contemporary landscape painter Marc Dalessio.
-The street is depicted with both warm and cool colors of the same value creating lively vibration and interest without breaking up the mass.
+In this painting by Marc Dalessio, another contemporary American Landscape painter, the street is depicted with both warm and cool colors of the same value creating lively vibration and interest without breaking up the mass.

 In all of these examples there are just a few values shifts, but lots of temperature changes.